JD-AI-Research-Silicon-Valley/SACN/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py model SACN dataset FB15k-237 process True
 ```

-You can modify the hyper-parameters from "src.spodernet.spodernet.utils.global_config.py" or specify the hyper-parameter in the command.
-For different datasets, you need to tune the hyper-parameters.
+You can modify the hyper-parameters from "src.spodernet.spodernet.utils.global_config.py" or specify the hyper-parameters in the command.
+For different datasets, you need to tune the parameters.

 For this test version, if you find any problems, please feel free and email me.
 We will keep updating the code.